hkchengrex/SchoolProject/2012H/Project4/patterns/readme.txt

  **********************************************************************/
 Brute: O(N^4) as the main operation of Brute is four for loop, each with a length proportional to n.

-Sorting: O(N^2logN) as for each point, it will become the origin.
+Sorting: O(N^3) as for each point, it will become the origin.
 This gives N. Then for each point, there is a sorting operation.
-As unknown sorting is provided, and it is not specified in the library, I assumed best worst case one, which is O(NlogN);
+As unknown sorting is provided, and it is not specified in the library, I assumed quick sort, which is O(N^2) worst case.
+So total would be O(N) times O(N^2) sort, overall O(n^3).